- Real-life application examples include detailed savings calculations

 Featuring relevant statistics from around the world, readers will gain valuable insight into a sector that requires new ways of unlocking profitable growth opportunities.

-The launch of the new report coincides with a webinar ‘Using technology to increase yield in cheese manufacturing’ that is now available to watch on demand.
-This webinar brings together an expert panel online to discuss key considerations manufacturers have in choosing their processing equipment to improve yield, quality and profitability.
+The launch of the new report coincided with a webinar ‘Using technology to increase yield in cheese manufacturing’.
+The webinar on 15 September 2021, brought together an expert panel online to discuss key considerations manufactures have in choosing their processing equipment to improve yield, quality and ultimately their profitability.